Twelver Shi'ism: The occultation

 According to Twelvers, the conditions under the Abbasids caused Hasan al-Askari to hide the birth of his son, al-Mahdi.
+In Twelver Shia theology, Jesus plays an important role in the events of the End Times.
+He is believed to return alongside the Mahdi, support him in establishing justice, and play a significant role in the final triumph of righteousness over falsehood.

 The day of resurrection

+In Twelver theology, Isa (Jesus) plays an important role in the events of the End Times.
+He is believed to return alongside the Mahdi, support him in establishing justice, and play a significant role in the final triumph of righteousness over falsehood.

 By Shia theological doctrine, since the people have come from God, they will go back to God, and it is related to people's reaction to the prophecy.
 They argue that according to the Quran, 23: 115, God, whose actions are the absolute truth, does not create a man without any purpose.
 While the quality of this world makes the recompense impossible, the Justice of God necessitates that every one be recompensed according to his own actions.
 Tabataba'i describes the death as a transfer from one stage of life to another eternal stage.
 The verse 21:47 points to the precision of the scales of justice by which the deeds and intentions of people are weighed.

-The return (Raj'a)
+The return

 Twelvers believe in the return; the term refers to the revival of a group of Muslims back to this world after the appearance of Mahdi.
 The base of this belief derives from the revival of the dead in the past communities as mentioned in the Quran and the revival at the Day of Resurrection.